cloudtrekkie/servertools/Contributing.md

 This is very simple!
 Just download our [tool to provide hardware- and software information][tool] about your computer.
 Run the tool and you are done!
-This will help us focus on hard- and software which is actual in use instead of get lost in improvments for platforms that do not exist (any more).
+This will help us focus on hard- and software which is actual in use instead of get lost in improvements for platforms that do not exist (any more).

 **Help us write or improve documentation for users, so they can learn how to use the software**